fledit-sh/fsfw-from-zero/ws-objects-tmtc/README.md

  2. Create a new enum called `ObjectIds` and make your object ID an enum number if it.
 If this is not the case already, refactor your `MySystemObject` to expect the Object ID via constructor argument.
+ 3. Add the `ExecutableObjectIF` to the list of implemented interface in `MySystemObject` and rename it to `MyObject` to make it executable
- 2. Create a `PeriodicTask` and add your custom system object using its object ID
+ 3. Create a `PeriodicTask` and add your custom system object using its object ID
+ 4. Schedule the object